theanjali01/theanjali01/README.md

 I'm currently working at Intend Technologies, focusing on developing innovative solutions that make a difference.

 ## 🌱 Learning and Growth
 I'm always eager to learn new technologies and methodologies to enhance my development skills.
-Currently, I'm diving deeper into Laravel, Livewire, and frontend performance optimizations.

 ## 👯 Collaboration
-I'm looking to collaborate on open-source projects related to Laravel, Blade UI, and creative frontend/backend mashups.
+I'm looking to collaborate on open-source projects.

 ## 💬 Ask Me About
 - Laravel